 BETHLEHEM’S RESIDENTIAL DATA IMPROVEMENT PROJECT

-Our town database of properties is being brought up to date with new technology, including photos of the fronts of houses and maps of buildings and other structures on properties.
-Our property maps have not been comprehensively reviewed and updated for many years.
+Our town database of properties is being brought up to date with new technology, including new digital photos of the front of houses and digital sketches which include the dimensions of buildings and other structures on the property.
+Our property data cards have not been comprehensively reviewed and updated for many years.
 As a result, we are concerned that our list of what is on each property may be out of date or incomplete.
 Data improvement is the approach we’re using, just as every municipality uses, to make sure our information is correct.